top of page

 Over the last few years, the practice has undergone tremendous growth.
 Everyone is excited about our new hospital, completed in mid-2013.
 The hospital complex is anchored by our historic 1840 post and beam Seese Family Barn, a Pennsylvania-German three-bay livestock barn from nearby Bucks County, Pennsylvania.
 The main hospital is housed in a steel framed building designed to have the “look” of a 1930’s style dairy barn, complete with more exam rooms, a large treatment floor, animal wards, and double-sized surgical suite.
 We also have a traditional agricultural tower silo, which serves as our library and conference room.
 You can’t miss our red barn and silo as you drive on Route 22 in Readington!

 Our grand re-opening celebration was on May 19th, 2013, and saw over 1000 clients, family, neighbors and friends in attendance!
-There was a live rock band, bar-be-que, our governmental representatives, tours of the new facility and a PBS television crew documented the opening of the historic barn and festivities.
-Hunterdon Hills Animal Hospital will be featured in an upcoming new PBS television series called “Barnstruck”.
+There was a live rock band, bar-be-que, our governmental representatives, tours of the new facility.
+A PBS television crew documented the opening of the historic barn and festivities.
+Hunterdon Hills Animal Hospital will be featured in a PBS television series called “Barnstruck”.

 bottom of page